-An associated company is an entity in which the Group or the Company has significant influence, but not control or joint control, over its management, including participation in the financial and operating policy decisions.
+An associated company is an entity in which the Group or the Company has significant influence, but not control or joint control, over the financial and operating policies.

 A joint venture is an arrangement whereby the Group or the Company and other parties contractually agree to share control of the arrangement, and have rights to the net assets of the arrangement.